Non-J/classnotes/kvis/maths/Linear Algebra References.md

 > **Wronskian and Linear Dependency of Functions**
 >
-> Functions - which satisfy the requirements of a vector space - are linearly dependent exactly when they can be expressed as linear combination of other functions.
+> Functions - a type which satisfy the requirements of a vector space - are linearly dependent exactly when they can be expressed as linear combination of other functions.
 As in one of the function can be defined as linear combination of the others.
 >
 > One way to check is to evaluate the functions at various positions.
 > $$